JoshEngels/MultiDimensionalFeatures/README.md

 python3 circle_probe_interventions.py month a llama --device 0 --intervention_pca_k 5 --probe_on_cos --probe_on_sin
 ```

-You can then reproduce Figure 3, and Figure 5, and Figure 6 by running the corresponding cells in intervention/main_text_plots.ipynb, and reproduce Table 1 by examining the corresponding results.csv files in each of the (task, model) directories in BASE_DIR.
+You can then reproduce *Figure 3*, and *Figure 5*, and *Figure 6* by running the corresponding cells in intervention/main_text_plots.ipynb, and reproduce *Table 1* by examining the corresponding results.csv files in each of the (task, model) directories in BASE_DIR.

-You can reproduce Figure 6 by running
+You can reproduce *Figure 6* by running
 ```
 cd intervention
 python3 intervene_in_middle_of_circle.py --only_paper_plots